panacotar/blog/_posts/2025-02-26-dns-lookup-from-scratch.md

 ### Handling DNS compression and preventing loops
 When the server encodes the DNS message, there might be repeated domain names.
 In order to keep the message size to a minimum, the domain system uses a compression scheme.
 If a certain value appeared beforehand in the message, instead of repeating the same name, it places a **pointer** to a previous occurrence of the same name.
 How does this look in practice?
-If we search for `example.com`, the server might not have the answer, so it directs you first to the `.com` TLD server.
-This is done by adding an NS record, so, when it encodes the `rr_name` field, instead of repeating `com`, it points you to the *question section* which has the `com` value.
+If we search for `example.com`, the server might not have the answer, so it directs you to various `.com` TLD servers.
+It lists NS records, so, when it encodes the `rr_name` field, instead of repeating `com`, it points you to the *question section* which has the `com` value.

 How does the pointer... points?
-A domain label can have a maximum length of 63 character, or `00111111` (bits representation).
+A domain label can have a maximum length of 63 character, or `00111111`.
 Notice those two leading zeros?
-Those can be used to differentiate a label from a pointer.
-The octet that points will have the first two bits set to one `11000000` (which is 192 in decimal, `\xc0` in hex).
+They can be used to differentiate a label from a pointer.
+The octet that points will have the first two bits set to one `11000000` (which is `\xc0` in hex, 192 in decimal).
 The byte values starting with `01` & `10` are reserved for future use.
 Then, it indicates the **offset**, the position where we can find the label.
 This is the remaining 14 bits.

 ```